What is the best way to clean the screen?

 No. At this time, Chromebooks do not support software installation.
 Rather than running traditional software, Chromebooks rely on web applications.
 Fort Zumwalt School District will make available various educational applications from the Chrome web store.

 Will students be able to keep their Chromebooks over the summer?

-Yes, students will have the opportunity to keep their assigned Chromebook each summer, with the exception of students leaving the district, and Seniors that must turn in their Chromebook prior to graduation.
-Your student's school will reach near the end of the school year with details regarding the use and storage of Chromebooks over the summer, along with options to store Chromebooks with the school rather than taking them home.
+6th and 7th Grade students in the Middle Schools, and 9th thru 11th Grade students in the High Schools will have the opportunity to keep their assigned Chromebook each summer.
+Seniors must turn in their Chromebook prior to graduation or risk not receiving their diploma.
+Your student's school will reach out near the end of the school year with details regarding the use and storage of Chromebooks over the summer, along with options to store Chromebooks with the school rather than taking them home.

 Can students print from their Chromebook?